GFNOrg/dt-gfn/README.md

 ./setup_all.sh
 ````

-To setup the cython files, please make sure to run
+To setup the cython files, please make sure to run:
 ````
 cd gfn
 python setup.py